puppetlabs/bolt/pre-docs/writing_tasks.md

 To document and validate task parameters, add the parameters to the task's metadata as JSON object, parameters.

-If a task includes parameters in its metadata, it rejects any parameters input to the task which aren't defined in the metadata.
+If a task includes parameters in its metadata, the task runner rejects any parameters input to the task which aren't defined in the metadata.

 In the parameter object, give each parameter a description and specify its